 The Crystal Monster is an art piece created by Beverly Tang and Tod E. Kurt (me).
 It’s on display in the Continental Gallery on 4th & Spring St in downtown Los Angeles.
 The shape and structure of the Crystal Monster are Beverly’s design.
 I created the lighting and the electronics.
 It’s made from over 400 sheets of laser-cut acrylic, more that 240 feet of LED tape (>2200 RGB LEDs!), and around 500 steel rods and other steel hardware.
 It’s approximately 12 feet long and 10 feet wide and hovers 10 feet above your head.
 It’s got an Arduino brain and 18 BlinkM MaxMs (one per segment) to let it flutter color patterns up and down its length.

-Some of my photos (click on any to go to the Flickr set):
+Some of my photos (or click to go to Flickr set):

 It was first installed at the Ball-Nogues studio in Downtown Los Angeles as part of their participation in Downtown L.A.
 Art Walk, and lived there for a few months.